brendonso/Sokoban/README.md

-# Sokoban Simulator - Brendon So
+# Sokoban - Brendon So

 # Intro
 Hello!
-Welcome to my Sokoban project developed on Linux using the SFML library.
-The objective of the game is to push crates into their designated positions on the map.
-The game includes various gameplay mechanics such as tracking progress, backtracking steps, dragging back crates, and resetting the game.
+This is my project which is a Sokoban puzzle game, where the players goal is to push the boxes in the correct location.
+It was developed in Linux with the SFML libary in C++.
+The game is able to store data and generate new maps and includes algorithms that help gameplay mechanics such as backtracking steps and dragging back crates.

 **Initial map layout with some crates in position.**
 <img src="resources/SS1.png" alt="Initial map layout with some crates in position." width="800"/>